twbattaglia/RNAseq-workflow/README.md

 ### Step 10.
 Finding Pathways from Differential Expressed Genes

 Pathway enrichment analysis is a great way to generate overall conclusions based on the individual gene changes.
 Sometimes individiual gene changes are overwheling and are difficult to interpret.
-But by analyzing which genes may fall into different pathways, we can get a better idea of what mRNA changes in relation to phenotype are occuring.
-More information about **clusterProfiler** here: <http://bioconductor.org/packages/release/bioc/vignettes/clusterProfiler/inst/doc/clusterProfiler.html>
+But by analyzing the pathways the genes fall into, we can gather a top level view of gene responses.
+You can find more information about **clusterProfiler** here: <http://bioconductor.org/packages/release/bioc/vignettes/clusterProfiler/inst/doc/clusterProfiler.html>

-#### 10a.
+##### 10a.
 Set up matrix to take into account EntrezID's and fold changes for each gene

 ``` r
 # Remove any genes that do not have any entrez identifiers